rbisdorff/Digraph3/docSphinx/tutorial.rst

 Other relational clustering methods, as provided for instance by the :py:class:`sortingDigraphs.QuantilesSortingDigraph` class, may be found in the :py:mod:`sortingDigraphs` module.

-Valued digraph kernels is the concern of the next pearl.
+Digraph *kernels* is the topic of the next pearl of bipolar epistemic logic.

 Bipolar valued kernel membership characteristic vectors
 -------------------------------------------------------

-In the :ref:`Kernel-Tutorial-label` turorial we have discussed the computation of crisp kernels in bipolar outranking digrpahs.
-Yet, we did not tackle the problem of computing the corresponding bipolar-valued kernel membership characteristic vectors.
+In the :ref:`Kernel-Tutorial-label` turorial we have discussed the computation of *kernels* in bipolar outranking digraphs.
+Yet, we did not tackle the problem of computing the corresponding bipolar-valued **kernel membership** characteristic vectors.

 Under Construction.